Single radioactive object found at Hunters Point’s ‘clean’ Parcel A reported as ‘startling’

 Whistleblower Guy Taibi, a Treasure Island radiation safety officer with 30 years’ experience, testifies that after the California Department of Public Health ordered the Navy to redo its faulty 2006 HRA remediation, the Navy neglected to scan debris pits for radiation.
 After he complained, they began scanning.
 But when elevated radiation was found, they stopped the work.

 Anticipating a tumultuous June 2018 RAB meeting, the Navy swiftly instituted mechanisms to maintain “order,” prevent “outbursts” and apparently create the impression that Tetra Tech left the island.

 Tetra Tech’s long-time lead RAB facilitator, Tommie Jean Valmassy, vanished.
-The Navy hired Marsha Maloof, a professional with ties to House minority leader Nancy Pelosi.
+The Navy hired Marsha Maloof, a independent professional facilitator, in Vlamassy’s place.